-Each robot has an infra-red communication and localization system that allows nearby robots to communicate with each other and determine the pose $p = \{x, y, \theta\}$ of their neighbors [10].
+Each robot has an infra-red communication and localization system that allows nearby robots to communicate with each other and determine the pose $p = \{x, y, \theta\}$ of their neighbors [10] .
 The system was run at it's lowest power setting, which has a range of about 1.0 meters.
-This produces multi-hop networks within the confines of our experimental workspace, which is an 2.43 m × 2.43 m (8' × 8') square.
+This produces multi-hop networks within the confines of our experimental workspace, which is an 2.43 m $\times$ 2.43 m (8' $\times$ 8') square.

-Ground truth positions were measured with a visionbased localization system that tracks the position, $\{x, y\}$, of each robot.
-Each robot uses an infrared emitter blinking with a unique ID.
-This lets the camera tracking system uniquely identify each robot.
-Mean positioning error was 15.4 mm, which is small compared to the linear dimension of the workspace, and we use these position measurements as ground truth in our experiments.
+Ground truth positions were measured with a vision-based localization system that tracks the position, $\{x,y\}$ , of each robot, and is able to uniquely identify each one.
+Mean positioning error was 15.4 mm, which is adequate to use as ground truth in our experiments.
 The system has an update rate of 1 hz, so we limit the maximum speed of the robots in all experiments to 80 mm/s.

 Each algorithm was run on 25-35 robots moving randomly around the environment.
 The motion behavior moves the robots in a straight lines until they contact an obstacle, then use the bump sensors to estimate the angle of incidence and "reflect" the robot back into the environment.
 The behavior is good at keeping robots dispersed throughout the environment, and the constant mobility changes the robot's neighbors frequently, making it an effective test of an algorithm's performance in changing configurations.

-Each experiment tests the algorithm over a wide range of robot speeds, from static configurations to networks that are too dynamic for the algorithms to function properly.
+Each experiment tests the algorithm over a wide range of robot speeds.
 The speed and communication rate are combined to calculate the robot speed ratio (RSR) [9], which is the ratio of the robot's speed to the message propagation speed.
 We tested each algorithm in a static configuration and with RSRs from 0.005 to 0.640.
 This range of speeds is most visible when plotted on logarithmic axis, so we round the RSR of a static configuration up to 0.001 to plot on a logarithmic scale with the rest of the results.
-Each algorithm was tested at each speed long enough for multi-hop communications to complete and for performance to stabilize.
+Each algorithm was tested at each speed long enough for multi-hop communications